-Machinery is a Fixed Asset that assists in achieving the primary objective of the business, such as Manufacturing goods, Processing raw materials, etc. So, the Purchase of those Machinery will involve high costs, and the size of such Machinery will be so huge that it might take a couple of days to install it.
-We need to account for all the following charges incurred by the entity to record the installation of machinery journal entry.
+Machinery is a Fixed Asset that assists in achieving the primary objective of the business, such as Manufacturing goods or processing raw materials.
+So, the Purchase of this Machinery will involve high costs, and the size of such Machinery will be so huge that it might take a couple of days to install it.
+We need to account for all the following charges incurred by the entity to record the machinery installation in the journal entry.

 - Purchase Cost